JohnCoates/Aerial/Readme.md

 You may also want to delete the folder `/Users/YOURUSERNAME/Library/Caches/Aerial`.
 This is where Aerial stores the cached copies of the aerial videos.

-## New features in version 1.4
+## New features in version 1.4+

 ![screen shot 2018-10-11 at 14 49 52](https://user-images.githubusercontent.com/37544189/46805573-b3660a00-cd65-11e8-9e40-152d170ffd8e.png)

 * **Every Aerial video:** From the very first Aerials in San Francisco to the new space videos shot from the ISS!
+Now with better titles too so you can find your favorite videos faster.
 * **4K HEVC:** With the launch of Apple TV 4K, many videos are now available in this format.
 Aerial will show you the best format available based on your preferences.
 * **Different videos based on time:** Want to see night videos at night?
 You can either specify your sunset or sunrise time manually, or, if your Mac is compatible with Night Shift (see [here for a list of compatible Mac](https://support.apple.com/en-us/HT207513)), get those automatically (you do not need to enable Night Shift).
 * **Feeling Dark?:** Aerial is now compatible with Dark Mode in macOS 10.14 Mojave, and can play night videos when Dark Mode is enabled.

 ![screen shot 2018-10-11 at 14 50 18](https://user-images.githubusercontent.com/37544189/46805577-b5c86400-cd65-11e8-8c04-252c5fa6c1eb.png)

 * **Descriptions:** Wondering where an Aerial view was shot?
 Aerial can now tell you as they play.
+New in 1.4.1, we even have extra descriptions on the "original" videos (London, New York, San Francisco...)
 * **Full offline mode::** Behind a firewall?
 Just copy the cache folder from another Mac and you are all set.
 You can also disable all streaming.
 * **Better cache management:** You can now cache your favorite videos individually, no need to grab them all.
 Or just stream them as you go, they'll get cached automatically too.
+* **Clock:** We even have a properly styled clock if that's your thing!
 * **And many bug fixes!**